Tells the stories of life and people in this unique area, especially focusing on religion, and home and garden topics.

 In addition to The Daily Sentinel, Rachel has been a reporter at The (Fort Smith, Ark.)
 Southwest Times Record, The (Colorado Springs) Gazette and The (West Palm Beach, Fla.)
 Palm Beach Post.
 She also taught English for about two years at a public school in northwest China.

-Beyond the initial thrill of getting together — the tingling and fluttering, the swooning euphoria and … more
+Oh, the eternal weight of love — the swoons and devotion, the drama and sighs, the euphoria and imperfection. … more